Sunscreen Refresher: Best Practices

 Here are some refresher guidelines for sunscreen use:

-What To Look for In a Sunscreen Product:
+What To Look for in the Best Sunscreen Product:

 - Broad-spectrum protection (this means it protects against UVA and UVB rays)